Murder, Anger, and Human Dignity

-Each person should be invited to share something or ask a question if he/she chooses to regarding the questions/discussion starters below.
-Go through one question at a time and give each person an opportunity to say something if he/she chooses.
+Each person should be invited to share something or ask a question if he/she chooses regarding the questions/discussion starters below.
+Go through one question at a time, and give each person an opportunity to say something if he/she chooses.
 Avoid having one or two persons dominate the discussion.
 Go around the circle and do not be afraid to share!
-Your insights may assist someone else in their understanding of the topics.
-Your question may very well be the same question someone else may have.
-Some of the questions below will invite a personal sharing, other questions will invite you to share with others what you read in Chapter Five.
-The goal is to share both personally and to also make sure that the faith of our Church is clearly expressed and understood by all.
+Your insights might assist someone else in their understanding of the topics.
+Your question might very well be the same question someone else has.
+Some of the questions below will invite a personal sharing; other questions will invite you to share with others what you read in Chapter Five.
+The goal is to share personally and to make sure that the faith of our Church is clearly expressed and understood by all.

 - Direct and intentional homicide – Begin with an easy discussion.
 Why is intentional murder wrong?
 What are the motivating factors in such a murder?

 - Though the taking of another’s life unjustly is always wrong, there are some factors that may diminish a person’s guilt in their actions.
 Discuss these factors and discuss how they may diminish guilt.
-Especially try to discuss the difference between the action being gravely wrong while the subjective guilt may at the same time be diminished.
+Especially try to discuss the difference between the action being gravely wrong while the subjective guilt may be diminished at the same time.

 - Suicide – Among the most painful aspects of human life is suicide.
-Though taking one’s life is objectively wrong, there are most often many other psychological and emotional factors that lead up to it.
-Discuss those factors, especially offering thoughts on how to reach out to those who have fallen into despair and those factors that may lead to despair.
+Though taking one’s life is objectively wrong, there are often many psychological and emotional factors that lead up to it.
+Discuss those factors that can lead to despair, especially offering thoughts on how to reach out to those who have fallen into despair.

 - Euthanasia – Again, it is always wrong to take another’s life, even under the guise of mercy killing.
-This can be difficult for many to accept because it can appear that, in some cases of great suffering, it’s preferable to end one’s life rather than live in an exceptionally “poor quality” of life.
-Discuss, especially, the value of one’s life, even when there is much suffering present.
+This can be difficult for many to accept because it can appear that, in some cases of great suffering, it’s preferable to end one’s life rather than to live an exceptionally “poor quality” of life.
+Discuss especially the value of one’s life, even when there is much suffering present.

 20 minutes – Final Reflections and sharing